chenhongqiao/QuizDolphin/docs/admin/Quiz-Management.md

 You can click *EDIT QUIZ INFO* button to edit quiz info, the procedure and information required is similar to creating a quiz.

+## Preview as User

+Admin account can preview the quiz from the user's perspective.
+Just simply click on the *PREVIEW* button on the top banner.
+You will notice the icon on the banner changes.
+A shield means you are managing the quiz, while a user means you are previewing the quiz.
+Please notice that previewing has following differences with real user's view.

+1. Admin can start a preview attempt at anytime (even when quiz is disabled) and you are not limited by the max attempts number.

+2. During the attempt, admin will see ALL QUESTIONS in the same order as you added them.
+User questions number is specified by Question Number field in quiz info.

+3. The result of preview attempt will NOT show up in RESULTS tab, nor Score Distribution chart, nor History Panel, nor Progress Panel.
+The only way to access preview attempts is under RECORDS tab in preview.

 That's it, we've covered all important aspects about managing a quiz, please nagivate to [History View](History-View.md) for information on the history page.